 Back pain can materialize in a multitude of ways, and the type of sensation you experience reveals valuable insights about its root cause.
 For example, sharp backache could show that your nerves are inflamed; a dull ache indicates muscle weakness; and tingling or numbness implies crushed or ruptured nerves.
 By recognizing these unique sensations associated with back pain, you will be better informed to make decisions on proper care for yourself.

 To pinpoint your pain, it’s crucial to ask yourself the right questions.
 If you’re dealing with back pain, use these questions as a guide: Is there any numbness or tingling?
 Do I experience sharp pain?
 Have my arms, legs, or other extremities lost mobility and sensation?
-How long have I had this ache for?
+How long have I had this ache?
 Has the area of discomfort shifted at all over time?
 Did my symptoms change in intensity throughout the years since first appearing?

 Discomfort is marked as chronic when it persists for more than six months.
-However, many individuals have been enduring chronic back pain much longer than that.
+However, many individuals have been enduring chronic back pain for much longer than that.
 Some of our patients have suffered with this agony on and off, at times going decades without relief.
 In certain circumstances, people aren’t able to recall the moment their discomfort began or even a time in which they weren’t struggling with pain.

 Rest assured, if you are suffering from chronic back pain, there is nothing unusual about it.
 This condition affects millions of people around the world due to injury or accident, lifestyle and posture habits, as well as genetic predisposition.
 However, the amazing news is that treatment to restore spinal alignment has been successful in aiding countless individuals with their back pain – helping them manage and even completely eradicate it!
-Let’s learn more on how this treatment can help you too.
+Let’s learn more about how this treatment can help you too.

 Did your back pain start after an accident or injury?